 3. Knows how to use automated tests solutions like Selenium

 5. Enjoys collaborating with the whole team including the business analysts

 6. Enjoys testing both using and not using code

 My favorite quote from the video is that “A developer in test” is like a bass guitarist.
 Aimee Rivers is a bass guitarist: the developer in the team that “encourages, motivates her colleagues and keeps people together.”
 She even encourages developers to write tests themselves.
 She makes work fun.
 I want to enjoy work as much as she does, so I intend to follow her advice.

-The Software Craftsmanship movement will be highly represented at I TAKE Unconference where we come together as an European development community to learn techniques to work better while better enjoying the work.
+The Software Craft movement will be highly represented at I TAKE Unconference where we come together as an European development community to learn techniques to work better while better enjoying the work.
 You will learn, share, understand more about software development.
 Prepare for special moments that only programmers can appreciate (don’t tell anyone, but we’re planning a “language beauty contest”).
-Get your ticket now and join the 100 European software craftsmen who registered until today!
+Get your ticket now and join the 100 European software crafters who registered until today!